Hydrogen projects

-For comparison, the cost of producing a similar amount of energy from the planned offshore wind farms will be several tens of percent higher, and currently operating coal-fired power plants in Poland produce electricity at a cost higher by up to 250-300% than our planned investment.
+In comparison, the cost of generating a similar amount of energy from planned offshore wind farms would be significantly higher.
+Furthermore, the operating coal-fired power plants in Poland currently produce electricity at a cost 250-300% higher than our planned investment.

-In terms of ecology, our investment also comes out great.
-For example, the planned wind power plants will produce more energy after just 7 months of operation than it takes to produce them, and about 90% of the materials they will be made of will be fully recyclable, and the remaining 10% will also be usable, but with a more narrowed application.
+Ecologically, our investment excels.
+For instance, the wind power plants we plan to install will produce more energy in just seven months of operation than it takes to manufacture them.
+Additionally, approximately 90% of the materials used will be fully recyclable, with the remaining 10% having narrowed but still viable applications.
+We prioritize sustainability in every aspect of our project.

 Poland is the 3rd largest producer of hydrogen in the European Union after Germany and the Netherlands, and we produce 1.3 million tons of it.
 Unfortunately, it is gray hydrogen, i.e. produced by steam reforming, which produces up to 12 kg of CO2 when producing 1kg of hydrogen, resulting in as much as 15.6 million tons of CO2 being released into the atmosphere.